 The project aims to understand the underlying mechanisms that control genetic compensation and modifier gene expression before and after exposure to environmental factors, including particulate matter, chemicals and non-ionizing radiation.
 The candidate will work on improving various aspects of existing techniques as well as developing novel models for the investigation of genetic compensation:

 - Generation and characterization of human pluripotent stem cell (hPSC) knockout and knock-in mutants using genome engineering techniques (especially prime editing);

-- Development and validation of 3D lung culture systems, including lung-on-a-chip, for mechanistic and toxicological research
+- Development and validation of 3D culture systems including organoids from human pluripotent stem cells (hPSCs);

-- Contribute to patents, regulatory documents or manuscript as required.
+- Contribute to patents, regulatory documents or manuscripts as required.

 - Read scientific and technical literature in order to bring new and improved procedures to the laboratory, and to broaden understanding of disciplines outside area of training.
 Utilizes all appropriate experimental design methods needed for work in area of specialization.
 Conduct literature searches and apply knowledge to the approaches taken.

 - Participate in scientific discussion with colleagues through informal and formal scientific seminars and meetings.

 EDUCATION AND EXPERIENCE